imagej/imagej.github.io/pages/Writing_plugins.md

-In ImageJ, a `Context` is automatically created when {% include github org='imagej' repo='imagej' tag='imagej-2.0.0-rc-39' source='net/imagej/ImageJ.java' label='the' %}, so plugin developers do
+In ImageJ, a `Context` is automatically created when {% include github org='imagej' repo='imagej' tag='imagej-2.0.0-rc-39' source='net/imagej/ImageJ.java' label='the application starts up' %}, so
-not need to create their own.
+plugin developers do not need to create their own.
 In fact, creating your own `Context` typically causes problems, as it will be a different container than ImageJ is using.
 Instead, plugin instances within a common `Context` are provided automatically by the framework—you just have to ask.

 Typically, ImageJ plugin developers will be writing [Service](#Services "wikilink") and/or [Command](#Commands "wikilink")